Komanawa-Solutions-Ltd/komanawa-basgra-nz-py/README.md

 new features and is the first version of BASGRA to have purpose built tests to ensure that all changes can be made in a backwards compatible fashion (with some argument changes).

-WARNING: this is an experimental library and no guarantee on quality or accuracy is made
+WARNING: this library was developed for a specific project and no guarantee on quality or accuracy is made.

 The BASGRA NZ project tracks modifications to BASGRA for application to perennial ryegrass in New Zealand conditions.
 The test data comes from the Seed Rate Trial 2011-2017.
 Modifications to BASGRA were necessary to represent this data.